Mainack/whisper-2014-2016-data-HT-2020/README.md

 }
 ~~~

-## WARNING
+## Warning

 1. This dataset contain swear words and hateful language that users posted while expressing hate.

-## HOW CAN I GET THIS DATA?
+## How can I get this data?

 * **The full Whisper dataset is available upon request for academic research purposes.
 Please follow the instructions provided in [agreement-whisperobject.txt](https://raw.githubusercontent.com/Mainack/whisper-2014-2016-data-HT-2020/master/agreement-whisperobject.txt).**

-## DESCRIPTION OF WHISPER DATA
+## Description of the Whisper data

 1. Whisper is an anonymous social media site.
+A post on Whisper is called "whisper".

 1. Our Whisper dataset contains a total of 89,877,121 posts uploaded by anonymous users from June 2014 to June 2016.
-Each whisper is expressed as a standalone json object.
+Each whisper is represented as a json object.

-1. Our whisper objects contain the following fields
+1. Each whisper objects contain the following fields

 | Field name | Description | Data Type |
 | ---- | ----- | ---|